 Using NCache Web Manager

-In the left navigation bar, click on Clustered Caches or Local Caches, based on the cache to which the client will be added.
+In the left navigation bar, click on Clustered Caches, based on the cache to which the client will be added.
 Against the cache name, click on View Details.

 This opens up the detailed configuration page for the cache.
 The Client Nodes tab displays a list and status of any existing client nodes of the cache.

-Click on the button and specify the client node IP.
+Click on the button and specify the client node IP or host name.
 Click on + to add it to the cache.
 A success notification will be displayed.

 - The newly added node is displayed in the Client Nodes list, with client cache status.

 Add-ClientNode cmdlet enables the user to add one or more client nodes to existing clustered cache(s).

 This command adds a Client node 184.108.40.206 to demoClusteredCache already existing on server node 220.127.116.11.

 Add-ClientNode -CacheName demoClusteredCache -Server 18.104.22.168 -ClientNode 22.214.171.124